DallanQ/lotr_journeys_in_middle_earth/QA.md

 > Are you allowed to discard a prepared skill card at any time?

 No, you cannot discard a prepared skill card at any time.
-The rules for discarding cards mention only doing so when you have over 4.

 > Are you allowed to use Guard without any damage or fear to prevent?